 When to Review Your Nominations

-It’s advisable to review your SIPP beneficiary nominations regularly, especially after significant life events such as marriage, divorce, or the birth of a child.
-Regular reviews help ensure that your nominations align with your current circumstances and wishes.
-For instance, if you’ve recently divorced and remarried, you may want to update your nominations to include your new spouse.
+It’s advisable to review your SIPP beneficiary nominations at least once a year, and always after significant life events.
+Regular reviews help ensure that your nominations accurately reflect your current circumstances and wishes.
+For instance, if you’ve recently divorced and entered a new relationship, your old nomination may still name your ex-spouse — and while the scheme trustees have discretion, an outdated nomination creates unnecessary confusion and delay.

-Here are some key events that should prompt a review of your SIPP beneficiary nominations:
+Here are the key events that should prompt an immediate review of your SIPP beneficiary nominations:

 - Marriage or civil partnership